iliabv/emacs-bpr/README.md

-# Emacs-BP
+# Emacs-BP (background processes)
-This package provides handy logic for managing processes in background.
+This package provides logic for async process execution.

 `bp` can:
-- spawn async processes in background (you are free to do other things, while process is being executed)
+- spawn processes asynchronously in background (you are free to do other things, while process is being executed)
 - show progress messages in echo area
-- open windows with output buffers in case of errors
+- open window with process's output buffer in case of errors

-`bp` is best for running tests or build for your projects, but you can run any processes with it.
+`bp` is best suitable for running tests or builds for your projects, but you can run any processes with it.

 # Example
 Given this configuration: